TUB-Control/PaPI/papi/manual/4_plugin_design.rst

 ... create Parameter
 ~~~~~~~~~~~~~~~~~~~~

-Parameters are used to enable an external control for a plugin.
+Parameters are used to enable an external control of a running plugin.

-It is necessary to imports this objects:
+It is necessary to imports this object:

 .. code:: python

     from papi.data.DParameter import DParameter

 At first three parameters are created and the PaPI-backend gets
 informed.
-To limit possible user entries for the third parameter a regex
+To limit possible user entries at the frontend for the third parameter a regex
 was defined

 .. code:: python